“We all depend on the survival of bees”

 The role of pollinators extends beyond simply ensuring food security; they are vital for maintaining biodiversity.

-5 years ago the United Nations designated May 20th as World Bee Day to raise awareness about their importance, the challenges they face and their contributions to sustainable development.
+The United Nations has designated May 20th as World Bee Day to raise awareness about their importance, the challenges they face and their contributions to sustainable development.
 By acting to protect bees and other pollinators, we can help to address global food supply issues and eliminate hunger, especially in developing nations.
-Given the interdependence between humanity and pollinators, it is crucial we reverse their decline and prevent the loss of biodiversity on our planet as there is no Plan B.
+Given the interdependence between humanity and pollinators, it is crucial we reverse their decline and prevent the loss of biodiversity on our planet – there is no Plan B.

 Wild bees live on every continent except Antarctica and keeping bees is a widespread and globally impactful activity, sustaining millions of beekeepers, facilitating plant survival and reproduction, supporting forest regeneration, promoting sustainability, and improving agricultural production both in terms of quantity and quality.
 Bees and beekeeping represent the epitome of a “super-sustainable” activity, enabling ecosystems worldwide to thrive and survive.